bagusfarisa/pacmann-project-python-super-cashier/README.md

 <br />

 ### 2. Requirements
-The cashier app is able to:
+The cashier module is able to:
-1. Create an object containing all items in order list
+1. Create a transaction ID containing all items in order list
 2. Add an item, its quantity, and its price to the order list
 3. Update the name of an item
 4. Update the quantity of an item